michael-rowe/altPhysio/year-1.md

 # Year 1
-The first year of study includes the following Projects:
+The first year of study includes the following Projects and Competencies (at the entry level Milestone):

 1. Project 1
 1. Project 2